Blocking and computing

 unbounded blocking pool.
 It’s just that we never used it.

-By default, cats-effect’s IO
+By default, cats-effect’s IO will always use the

-pool — this is the pool we set a bound on in
+compute pool — this is the pool we set a bound on in

-.
+boundedRuntime.
 If we want to tap into the blocking

-pool, we must use a different constructor: the aptly named IO.blocking
+pool, we must use a different constructor: the aptly named IO.blocking.

 Here’s a better snooze function: